Tyson Fury trainer Ben Davison reveals Francesco Pianeta camp details

 The preparations for Fury’s first fight in two-and-a-half years – the June drubbing of an overmatched Sefer Seferi – lasted for six or seven months, all told, with over 100lbs shed and a desire for the sport fully recovered.
 The Pianeta bout was a more conventional camp, lasting nine weeks and broken down, in Davison’s words, as follows:

-Predictions for Deontay Wilder vs Tyson Fury - Trainers Edition
+Deontay Wilder vs Tyson Fury 2 in the works

 Tyson was on the ketosis diet, which is basically high-protein, high-fat, zero carbs; you can’t even have milk in your tea.
 It makes u feel like s*** to be honest because your body works off carbs but when you’re not giving your body carbs, it works off fat including stored body-fat so it’s very good for losing body fat.
 We did that for two weeks because you can lose weight fast, then we adapted his diet to get ready for the fight.
 During this time, we completely gave him a rest from boxing, no shadow-boxing, he didn’t put a glove on, I didn’t put a pad on.
 It was just steady cardio, not too intense, and weights sessions.